ucsd-ml-arts/ml-art-final-ohjay/README.md

 ### [1] Voxel object generation

-- I generate objects for five classes of objects (car, chair, desk, gun, and sofa).
+- I generate objects for three classes of objects (chair, desk, and sofa).
 - Why voxels?
 They lend well to layout generation, seeing as you can easily describe a set of voxel objects using a 2D top-down grid.
 Also, voxels look artificial, which contributes to the theme of creation.

 ### [2] Voxel/mesh conversion